Pink Thai ID Card for Foreigners

 For me in Nakhon Ratchasima, it was free.
 But according to law, they should ask you 60 baht.

-What are the benefits?
+What are the benefits of a Pink Thai ID Card for Foreigners?
 We will see….maybe you will pay Thai prices in national parks?
 Maybe you won’t have to always carry your passport (But the visa is not written on that card).
 This is an official ID from Thailand, with your name in Thai and your Thai ID number.
 It will also fix the spelling of your Thai name.